SashaNullptr/How-To-Poweredge-1950-III/docs/hardware.md

 ## RAM

-Up to 64 GB of DDR2 Ram, as 8 x 8 GB sticks, is supported.
+Up to 64 GB of DDR2 FB-DIMM ( Fully Buffered ) Ram, as 8 x 8 GB sticks, is supported.
 Any brand of memory should suffice, but [A-Tech](https://www.amazon.com/gp/product/B00J8QK43A/) produces some of the cheapest 64 GB RAM bundles.